andikawilliam/book-review-django/README.md

-# Book_Review_Django
+# Book Review Website using Django
-Making a book review website using Django for a class assignment This file serves as an explanation for the website
+Making a book review website using Django for a class assignment This repository serves as an explanation for the website

 ### Instructions and Requirements
-In this project, you’ll build a book review website.
-Users will be able to register for your website and then log in using their username and password.
+In this project, I built a book review website.
+Users will be able to register on the website and then log in using their username and password.
 Once they log in, they will be able to search for books, leave reviews for individual books, and see the reviews made by other people.

 ***

 ## Getting Started

 In making this website, no special tools/IDE such as Pycharm or Anaconda were used.
-Instead every configuration was installed 'raw' through the command line (CMD) for both python and django
+Instead, I try to install dependencies through the command line (CMD) for both python and django

 The specific tools that were used were: <br>
 Text-Editor : Notepad++ <br>